ntampouratzis/Vitamin-V/benchmarks/riscv-crypto/benchmarks/README.md

 ## Build

-The available tests which are executed in gem5 are the following (reference implementation is the SW implementation, while zscrypto_rv64 refers to the RISCV crypto-enabled extension):
+The available tests that are executed in gem5:

  ```build-test-aes_128_reference
 build-test-aes_192_reference CONFIG=rv64-baseline